 Is Command R not working on Mac, MacBook?
-M1 or Intel Macs means mac won’t boot into recovery mode.
+M1 or Intel Macs means Mac won’t boot into recovery mode.
 Without Command R and other key combinations, it’s pretty hard to fix the Mac or put the Mac into Recovery Mode or reinstall the MacOS.
-Reinstalling the macOS is the solution to system and app crashing, and many other issues, and to enter in recovery mode, Command+R plays an important role in this scenario.
+Reinstalling the macOS is the solution to system and app crashing, and many other issues, and to enter in recovery mode, Command+R plays an essential role in this scenario.

-In this article, we’ve gathered the best solutions to fix the Command R not working (Internet Recovery Mac not working) along with alternate options that can be used in place of Command R. Starting the tutorial with the basics.
+In this article, we’ve gathered the best solutions to fix the Command R not working (Internet Recovery Mac not working) along with alternate options that can be used instead of Command R. Starting the tutorial with the basics.

 Fix Command+R Not Working on MacBook Pro, Mac